HIBOU-Dev/Dragons-Crypt/README.md

 <h3>DESIGN</h3>
 <ul>
 <li>The game is laid out as a text-based adventure/story</li>
-<li>Will consist of a player inventory and limited choices for multiple endings</li>
+<li>Consists of a player inventory and limited choices for multiple endings</li>
 </ul>

 <Hr>